Kerry Wood: 2007–2008

 Wood was placed on the 15-day DL on July 24, 2008, with a blister on his right index finger.

 On November 13, 2008, after acquiring closer Kevin Gregg from the Florida Marlins, Cubs general manager Jim Hendry announced that the organization did not plan to re-sign Wood.
-He had previously requested a multi-year contract with the team, but was deferred due to financial reasons.
+He had previously requested a multiyear contract with the team, but was deferred due to financial reasons.
 Wood stated he wished to remain with the Cubs, but also wanted to continue playing baseball.

 Cleveland Indians

 On December 13, 2008, Wood signed a two-year contract with the Cleveland Indians.

-Cubs fans showed their appreciation for him by giving him a standing ovation when the Cleveland Indians played at Wrigley Field on June 19, 2009.
+Cubs fans showed their appreciation for him by giving him a standing ovation when the Indians played at Wrigley Field on June 19, 2009.
 During the 2010 season, Wood was placed on the disabled list until May 8 due to an upper back muscle strain.
 On July 17, 2010, Wood was placed on the disabled list for the 14th time in his major league career, this time due to a blister on his right index finger.

 New York Yankees

 Wood was traded from the Cleveland Indians to the New York Yankees on July 31, 2010, for Andrew Shive, Matt Cusick, and cash.
 With the Yankees, he went 2–0 with a 0.69 ERA in 24 games, including 21 straight scoreless appearances, and served as the bridge to Mariano Rivera in the 2010 postseason.
-During the 2010 postseason, Wood had a 2.25 ERA appearing in 7 games overall.
-The Yankees won the 2010 ALDS against the Minnesota Twins in 3 games but lost to the Texas Rangers in 6 games of the 2010 ALCS.
+During the 2010 postseason, Wood had a 2.25 ERA, appearing in seven games overall.
+The Yankees won the 2010 ALDS against the Minnesota Twins in three games, but lost to the Texas Rangers in 6 games of the 2010 ALCS.

 The Yankees announced on October 27 that the club had declined to exercise their option for Wood for 2011.

-Second stint with the Chicago Cubs
+Chicago Cubs (second stint)

 On December 16, 2010, Wood agreed to a one-year deal worth $1.5 million with the Cubs.
 Wood reportedly turned down offers for long-term deals from several other teams worth more money due to his desire to keep his family in Chicago.
-Wood re-signed with the Cubs on January 13, 2012, for a 1-year, $3 million deal with a team option for 2013.
+Wood re-signed with the Cubs on January 13, 2012, for a one-year, $3 million deal with a team option for 2013.

-On May 18, 2012, Wood retired, striking out the only (and therefore final) batter he faced, Dayán Viciedo of the Chicago White Sox.
+Plagued by arm issues and a soaring ERA, Wood retired on May 18, 2012, striking out the only (and therefore final) batter he faced, Dayán Viciedo of the Chicago White Sox.
 The fans at Wrigley Field gave Wood a long standing ovation as his son, Justin, ran out to greet him as he exited the field.
 On his baseball career: "I had fun, I had a blast", Wood said.
 "I wouldn't trade anything in."